ObamaCare Subsidies

 • The type of income used to determine subsidies is household Modified Adjusted Gross Income, or MAGI, which is a figure based on income after most deductions have been taken.

-• Cost-sharing reduction subsidies are only available on silver plans.
+• Cost-sharing reduction subsidies are only available on Silver plans.

 • Tax credits can be applied in advance (partially or in full) to lower your premiums, or they can be adjusted on your federal income taxes.